genomicsclass/book/pages/confidence_intervals.md

 ![plot of chunk unnamed-chunk-8](figure/confidence_intervals-unnamed-chunk-8-1.png)

 You can run this over and over again to see what happens.
-You will see that about 5% we fail to cover $\mu_X$.
+You will see that about 5% we fail to cover $$\mu_X$$.

 <a name="smallsample"></a>

 ## Small sample size and the CLT

-For $N=30$ the CLT works very well.
-However what if $N=5$, do these confidence interval work as well?
-We used the CLT to create our intervals, and with $N=5$ it may not be a useful approximation.
+For $$N=30$$ the CLT works very well.
+However what if $$N=5$$, do these confidence interval work as well?
+We used the CLT to create our intervals, and with $$N=5$$ it may not be a useful approximation.
 We can confirm this with a simulation